 - Don’t sing along to the music.

-It is a walking-dead version of the classic game of musical chairs.
-Instead of chairs, however, set up a row of gravestones (find them in Halloween stores or make your own out of cardboard).
-Play some music and have the kids circle the row of grave markers, walking like zombies as they do.
+It is a "Walking Dead" version of the classic game of musical chairs.
+Instead of chairs, however, set up a row of gravestones, which can be purchased from Halloween stores or you can make your own out of cardboard.
+Play some music and have the guests circle the row of grave markers, walking like zombies as they do.
 When the music stops, the zombies must lie down in front of a grave.
 The zombie left standing with no gravestone is out of the game.
 Remove a gravestone and start the music again.
-Play continues until one zombie remains.
-He is the winner.
+Play continues until one zombie remains and wins the game.

 Body Part Scavenger Hunt

 A scavenger hunt is always fun for party guests, but for a party full of zombies, what could be better than a hunt for body parts?
-Before the party, hide several body parts around the yard or play space.
+Before the party, hide fake several body parts (like a faux skull) around the yard or play space.
 Give the zombies a list of body parts they must find.
 Set a timer and challenge them to find all of the body parts before time runs out.